Technicalgrootboom/ASP.NET-Core-MVC-Web-Application/README.md

     Functional Requirements: These define what the system must do and how it should function.
     Non-Functional Requirements: These pertain to quality attributes and supportive requirements ensuring the implementation of functional features aligns with best software practices.

+# What has been done

+This project is a web application that implements the following:

+    data access layer
+    a repository layer
+    Adheres to coding standards and principles.
+It is designed to manage

+        - customer information
+        - orders
+        - order details
+        - products.

 # GitHub Administration